Calculating Values for New Fields

 ExpWorkspace.png

 The ExpressionEvaluator performs a mathematical calculation on an expression that consists of FME Feature Functions, String Functions, Math Functions, and Math Operators.
-In this case, we will use it to determine the change in population from 2001 to 2011 for each neighborhood.
+In this case, we will use it to determine the population change from 2001 to 2011 for each neighborhood.

 Double-click on the ExpressionEvaluator to open the parameters.
 In the parameters, confirm that Evaluation Mode is set to Create New Attribute, then set the Output Attribute Name to PopChange.